jaapdaniels1984/zelda3/README.md

 Additionally, there are a bunch of included playthrough snapshots that play all dungeons of the game.
 You access them with the digit keys.
 If you want to replay the stage in turbo mode, press Ctrl+Digit (eg Ctrl-5).

-## Known issues

-* Since savegames are stored in SRAM and SRAM get rebuilt each start (i don't how to change this), savegames will be lost each restart.
-* I don't know yet how to implement a switch to toggle fullscreen/windowed mode yet.
-  Windowed mode can be set by changing line 90 of main.cpp to:

-  SDL_Window* window = SDL_CreateWindow("Zelda3", SDL_WINDOWPOS_UNDEFINED, SDL_WINDOWPOS_UNDEFINED, 512, 480, SDL_WINDOW_RESIZABLE);

 ## License

 This project is licensed under the MIT license.
 See 'LICENSE.txt' for details.